 What do I do if my car got rear ended?
 (3 Vital Tips)

-If you got rear-ended you should make a report to your insurance company, file a police report, and write down detailed information regarding the accident.
+If your car gets rear-ended you should make a report to your insurance company, file a police report, and write down detailed information regarding the accident.

 Free Car Insurance Comparison